klojang4j/klojang-check/README.md

 Check.that(numberOfChairs).is(positive()).and(numberOfTables).is(one());
 ```

-Generally, though, we do not recommend this.
+Generally, though, we do not recommend the latter.
 Just write:

 ```java
 Check.that(numberOfChairs).is(positive());